 I’m sure many good things are still yet to come.

-Editor notes and acknowledgements.
+Editor notes and acknowledgments.

 Again please note the chronology above only refers to relevant headphones, the Beyerdynamic timeline is full of important achievements, for more information please visit beyerdynamic.com.
-Also I’m well aware I didn’t include the famous DT 49 used in Plattenbars (record-bars) in the 50’s.
+Also, I’m well aware I didn’t include the famous DT 49 used in Plattenbars (record-bars) in the 50’s.

-The frequency response and impedance are there just to give an very general idea about the specifications of the headphones.
+The frequency response and impedance are there just to give a very general idea about the specifications of the headphones.
 You can visit the wegavision website and research the old Beyerdynamic catalogs or again go to Beyerdynamic.com and access their specification pages.

 This article would not be possible without the help of many collectors who contributed with catalogs on the wegavision website and many others who devoted their time to collect, restore and measure Beyerdynamic headphones.
-To all of them my sincere thank you!
+To all of them, my sincere thank you!